LBHackney-IT/housing-needs-shared-plan/README.md

 ## AWS permissions

-In order to schedule reminders, sls deploy requires EventBridge permissions.
+In order to schedule reminders, the user running `sls deploy` requires AWS EventBridge permissions.
+These may not be set already if the user was created prior to EventBridge being generally available.

-EventBridge permissions can be set in AWS management console > Identity and Access Management (IAM) > Policies.
+You can add these permissions to the policy assigned to the IAM user or group in the AWS console.

 ## Unit tests